Bellanca Skyrocket II: Development

 The aircraft attracted the attention of NASA, which conducted an aerodynamic analysis of the design, investigating natural laminar flow as a factor of its high performance.

 Plans to produce the aircraft commercially were scrapped due to the downturn in the civil aviation market in the United States in the early 1980s.
 In the mid-1990s, the design was developed into a kit and sold as the Skyrocket III to help fund a new certification programme.
 The Skyrocket III features greater speed, payload and range and was re-engineered for modular construction.
 By 1998 eleven kits had been delivered, but it is uncertain if any were completed and flown.

 Surviving aircraft

-The prototype Skyrocket II is owned by the Delaware Aviation Museum in Georgetown, Delaware.
+The prototype Skyrocket II was displayed at the Delaware Aviation Museum in Georgetown, Delaware, but later moved to the Bellanca Airfield Museum in New Castle, Delaware.